Adsense Ad Unit

 Next, the poet continues the thoughts in earlier lines by saying that he does not ask for good fortune and considers himself the creator of his own fortune.
 He adds that he will not cry or hesitate to do anything without postponing it and expects nothing.
 He is no longer satisfied being confined in the four walls.
 He is strong and happy enough to travel on the open road having unlocked himself from several complaints and arguments in his past life.

-In the next lines, the poet tries to free himself from the worldly pleasures and relations.
-Even though he has a great faith in them and knows that they are doing well and happy with them, no more he likes to engage himself in friends and other people as he thinks that the mother earth is now enough for him to travel.
+In the next lines, the poet tries to free himself from worldly pleasures and relations.
+Even though he has a great faith in them and knows that they are doing well and happy with them, he no longer likes to engage himself with friends and other people as he thinks that the mother earth is now enough for him to travel.

 The poem is written in very simple and effective language which is easy to understand.
-As it is written in a free verse, there is no rhyme scheme and meter.
+As it is written in free verse, there is no rhyme scheme and meter.
 Length of the lines and stanzas are not equal.
 It has four separate stanzas.
-The first stanza contains only three lines, the other two stanzas contain four lines.
-In the last stanzas the poet uses parentheses to separate himself from the worldly needs.
+The first stanza contains only three lines; the other two stanzas contain four lines.
+In the last stanza, the poet uses parentheses to separate himself from worldly needs.
 Phrases like 'light-hearted' and 'querulous criticisms' are interesting.
-Imageries such as constellations and brown colour are noteworthy.
-Figures of speech such as Alliteration, Metaphor, Repetition and Paradox are impressive.
+Imageries such as constellations and brown color are noteworthy.
+Figures of speech such as Alliteration, Metaphor, Repetition, and Paradox are impressive.

 It teaches us to be optimistic and happy.
 We have everything including freedom and opportunities.
 It encourages us to enjoy life in a healthy and free world.
-It motivates us to fill our heart with immense pleasure
+It motivates us to fill our hearts with immense pleasure.

 चला मैं मनचला